pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/about.md

 ### To students:
 * If you have a strong **mathematical** background and are interested in visiting or working on a project with me, please drop me an email at pgao@connect.ust.hk.
-* I already have three potential graduates with bachelor's degrees in mathematics (NanJing University), economics （University of International Business and Economics） and business （Minnesota).
+* I already have three potential graduates with bachelor's degrees in mathematics (NanJing University), economics (University of International Business and Economics) and business (Minnesota).
 I may not be able to support more students.
 Cooperations are always welcome and special opportunities always exist.

 ### Experience